Two Years After Quitting My Job, I Found Myself Building in Canada

 Source: @damianplayer

 With Professor Tony’s encouragement, I started giving more AI-related talks.
 At first, he asked me to give him two numbers.
 I was confused and asked what numbers.
-He said dates, so he could book a room for my Perplexity Workshop.
+He said dates, so he could book a room for my Perplexity workshop.

 Blog post image

-That means the information gap is enormous.
+Which means the information gap is enormous.
 So are the opportunities.

 Blog post image